avjmachine/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project - Project Writeup

-In this project, I have utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.The project requires obtaining RMSE values that are lower than the tolerance outlined in the [project rubric.](https://review.udacity.com/#!/rubrics/748/view)
+In this project, I have utilized a Kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.The project requires obtaining RMSE values that are lower than the tolerance outlined in the [project rubric.](https://review.udacity.com/#!/rubrics/748/view)

 [//]: # (Image References)